Wednesday 26 June 2024

 The Town with No Name (1992)

-Initially released on the short-lived Commodore CDTV, Delta 4's action point-and-click was either a sick joke or an ironic piss take.
+Initially released for the short-lived Commodore CDTV, Delta 4's action point-and-click was either a sick joke or an ironic piss take.

 Still, there's fun to be had.